 - Attachments 1 through 5 Use only the attachments listed below.
 If your application includes any attachments not required in this document, they will be disregarded.
 Do not use more than a total of 30 pages for Attachments 1, 3 and 4 combined.
-There are no page limitations for Attachments 2 and 5.
+There are no page limitations for Attachment 2 and 5.
 Do not use attachments to extend or replace any of the sections of the Project Narrative.
 Reviewers will not consider them if you do.
-Please label the attachments as: Attachment 1, Attachment 2, etc. - Attachment 1: Letters of Support and commitment - Attachment 2: Data Collection Instruments/Interview Protocols if you are using standardized data collection instruments/interview protocols, you do not need to include these in your application.
+Please label the attachments as: Attachment 1, Attachment 2, etc. - Attachment 1: Letters of Commitment/Coordination/Support - Attachment 2: Data Collection Instruments/Interview Protocols if you are using standardized data collection instruments/interview protocols, you do not need to include these in your application.
 Instead, provide a Web link to the appropriate instrument/protocol.
-If the data collection instrument(s)

-or interview protocol(s) is/are not standardized, you must include a copy in Attachment 2.

-- Attachment 3: Sample Consent Forms - Attachment 4: Letter to the SSA (if applicable; see Section IV-4 of this document) - Attachment 5: Certificate of Eligibility (see Appendix J of this document) - Project/Performance Site Location(s) Form The purpose of this form is to collect location information on the site(s) where work funded under this grant announcement will be performed.
+If the data collection instrument(s) or interview protocol(s) is/are not standardized, you must include a copy in Attachment 2. - Attachment 3: Sample Consent Forms - Attachment 4: Letter to the SSA (if applicable; see Section IV-4 of this document) - Attachment 5: Certificate of Eligibility (see Appendix J) - Project/Performance Site Location(s) Form The purpose of this form is to collect location information on the site(s) where work funded under this grant announcement will be performed.
 This form will be posted on SAMHSA's Web site with the RFA and provided in the application package. - Assurances Non-Construction Programs.
-You must read the list of assurances provided on the SAMHSA Web site and check the box marked 'I Agree' before signing the face page (SF-424) of the application.
-You are also required to complete the Assurance of Compliance with SAMHSA Charitable Choice Statutes and Regulations Form SMA 170.
-This form will be posted on SAMHSA's Web site with the RFA and provided in the application package. - Certifications You must read the list of certifications provided on the SAMHSA Web site and check the box marked 'I Agree' before signing the face page (SF-424) of the application. - Disclosure of Lobbying Activities Federal law prohibits the use of appropriated funds for publicity or propaganda purposes or for the preparation, distribution, or use of the information designed to support or defeat legislation pending before the Congress or State legislatures.
+You must read the list of assurances provided on the SAMHSA Web site and check the box marked 'I Agree' before signing the face page (SF-424) of the application - Certifications You must read the list of certifications provided on the SAMHSA Web site and check the box marked 'I Agree' before signing the face page (SF-424) of the application. - Disclosure of Lobbying Activities Federal law prohibits the use of appropriated funds for publicity or propaganda purposes or for the preparation, distribution, or use of the information designed to support or defeat legislation pending before the Congress or State legislatures.
 This includes "grass roots" lobbying, which consists of appeals to members of the public suggesting that they contact their elected representatives to indicate their support for or opposition to pending legislation or to urge those representatives to vote in a particular way.
-You must sign and submit this form, if applicable. - Checklist The Checklist ensures that you have obtained the proper signatures, assurances and certifications.
+You must sign and submit this form, if applicable.

+- Checklist The Checklist ensures that you have obtained the proper signatures, assurances and certifications.
 If you are submitting a paper application, the Checklist should be the last page. - Documentation of nonprofit status as required in the Checklist.